A Human Performance Improvement approach to sales effectiveness

 - Developing work tools and process to support the use of the learning

-- Providing organizations with the ability to track the impact of the learning on performance
+- Providing organisations with the ability to track the impact of the learning on performance

 - Ensuring that managers are prepared to support and coach the application of the skills